3 Reasons Why Every Option You Buy or Sell Starts in the Red

 The exact low before a rally or the exact high before a drop is only visible after the fact.
 Anyone who “caught it” did so by luck, not repeatable skill.
 The same holds true for options.

 If your trade flashes red moments after entry, it doesn’t mean you made the wrong decision.
-It’s just the reality that flawless timing on the tick isn’t humanly possible.
+It’s just the reality that flawless timing isn’t humanly possible.

 2. Bid-Ask Spreads Deliver an Instant Hit